The

 Sébastien Michelland's Ph.D defense#

-I'll be defending my Ph.D, “Compilation beyond semantics for hardware security” on Friday, October 24th, 2025 at 14:00 CEST.
-The defense will be in English (both slides and spoken).
+I defended my Ph.D, “Compilation beyond semantics for hardware security” on October 24th, 2025 at Laboratoire de Conception et d'Intégration des Systèmes (LCIS).
+The defense was in English (both slides and spoken).

 Jury#

-The jury will be composed of:
+The jury was composed of:

 Abstract#